 Northern Arizona University believes that it is better to act early to prevent crime rather than react to it after it has been committed.
 Ultimately, we are all responsible for our own safety/security and the safety/security of those around us.
-Members of the statewide campuses are encouraged to participate in and be aware of the crime prevention programs that are available to them at their host sites.
+Members of the PBC community are encouraged to participate in and be aware of the crime prevention programs that are available to them.